codebytere/node-mac-permissions/README.md

 <string>Your reason for wanting to access the Contact store</string>
 ```

-**Note:** `status` will be resolved back as `authorized` prior to macOS 10.11, as access to contacts was unilaterally allowed until that version.
+**Note:** `status` will be resolved back as `authorized` prior to macOS 10.11, as the underlying API was not introduced until that version.

 Example:
 ```js